-In the beginning, superconductivity was known only in a few metals at temperatures just above absolute zero at minus 273 degrees Celsius.
+In the beginning, superconductivity was known only in a few metals at temperatures just above absolute zero at minus 273 degrees Celsius (minus 495 degrees Fahrenheit).
 Then, in the 1980s, physicists discovered a new class, based on ceramic materials.
-These already conduct electricity at temperatures of around minus 200 degrees Celsius without losses, and were therefore called high-temperature superconductors.
+These already conduct electricity at temperatures of around minus 200 degrees Celsius (minus 328 degrees Fahrenheit) without losses, and were therefore called high-temperature superconductors.
 One of these ceramics is the compound yttrium barium copper oxide (YBCO).
-It is one of the most promising materials for technical applications such as superconducting cables, motors and generators.
+It is one of the most promising materials for technical applications such as superconducting cables, motors, and generators.

 The YBCO crystal has a special structure: thin double layers of copper oxide alternate with thicker intermediate layers which contain barium as well as copper and oxygen.
 The superconductivity has its origins in the thin double layers of copper dioxide.
 This is where electrons can join up to form so-called Cooper pairs.
 These pairs can “tunnel” between the different layers, meaning they can pass through these layers like ghosts can pass through walls, figuratively speaking – a typical quantum effect.
 The crystal only becomes superconducting below a “critical temperature,” however, as only then do the Cooper pairs tunnel not only within the double layers, but also “spirit” through the thicker layers to the next double layer.
 Above the critical temperature, this coupling between the double layers is missing, and the material becomes a poorly conducting metal.

 The result helps material scientists to develop new superconductors